MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 Each segment in the network is given a “Segment ID” or SID for short.

-As it happens, almost anything can be given a Segment ID, including:
+As it happens, almost anything can be given a Segment ID number, including:

 - A link (specifically, any link with an IS-IS/OSPF adjacency on it)